 To find out more, order The Governance Report 2013 and Governance Challenges and Innovations: Financial and Fiscal Governance from Oxford University Press.

 For the inaugural edition of the Governance Report in 2013, a new, conceptually grounded system of governance indicators was introduced.
 Examining a wide range of data at the city, national and transnational levels, these indicators provide a means for measuring three essential components: governance readiness in relation to governance requirements, governance performance in relation to policy outcomes and welfare effects, and governance innovativeness.

 An interactive tool is available: Interactive data explorer

 Data from the indicators created for The Governance Report 2013 as well as any images generated by the interactive tools are free to use for research purposes.
-Please use the following citation: Hertie School of Governance (2013).
+Please use the following citation: Hertie School (2013).
 The Governance Report 2013: Governance Challenges Indicators.
-Hertie School of Governance: Berlin.
+Hertie School: Berlin.

 2013 general downloads: Methodological notes (PDF)

 As part of The Governance Report 2013, ten especially noteworthy governance innovations from around the world were selected based on a rigorous research process and with input from an international steering group.
 These innovations were assessed for their scalability, replicability and promise as solutions to public problems and governance challenges: